jfarelli/whats-cookin/README.md

 * It would be cool to create an option for a user to log in and store their favorites to local storage.

-* Changing saved recipes view so that recipe cards populate in the middle of the page and then move outward instead of the opposite.
+* Chan\ging saved recipes view so that recipe cards populate in the middle of the page and then move outward instead of the opposite.

 * Expand the filtering functionality to include multiple tags and search by name and ingredients.